StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>What I suspect is happening is that the Windows Event Viewer is working just fine.
-It is properly logging ALL login attempts and is showing the actual number of attempts that has happened.
-The weak link in this problem is the PowerShell script.
-The reason my PowerShell script was pausing for extended amounts of time is because it was being overwhelmed.
-I set the refresh rate to 300 Milliseconds, but the actual login attempts from several different attackers was much more than 1 attempt per 300 Milliseconds.
-My PowerShell script was a bottleneck.
-If it could record each attempt as it happened, it would show the actual number of attempts and be in line with Event Viewer.
-It could only record 1 attempt per 300 Milliseconds, so some login attempts were being lost or backlogged (I doubt it was backlogged), which lead to the discrepancy we are seeing.
-Perhaps in the future I could lower the refresh rate even more to allow more login attempts to go through.</b>  <br/>
+<b>What I suspect is happening is that the Windows Event Viewer is working correctly, logging all login attempts and showing the actual number of occurrences.
+The weak link in this process appears to be the PowerShell script.
+The reason for the script pausing for extended periods is likely due to it being overwhelmed.
+I set the refresh rate to 300 milliseconds, but the number of login attempts from multiple attackers exceeded 1 attempt per 300 milliseconds.
+Consequently, the PowerShell script became a bottleneck.
+If it could record each attempt as it happened, it would align with the Event Viewer’s numbers.
+However, since it could only log one attempt per 300 milliseconds, some login attempts were either lost or not processed in real-time, leading to the discrepancy observed.
+In the future, I might consider lowering the refresh rate even further to allow for more login attempts to be captured accurately.</b>  <br/>
 </p>